NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-want-to-know.md

 ---

-I Want to learn DevOps.
+I Want to learn DevOps